Save big (up to $1,875) on small business tools with our free membership, business.com+

 Reporting and Analytics

-When we tested Epos Now, we liked that the dashboard gives you a real-time sales overview and lets you run essential POS reports on the spot.
-We appreciate that you can customize reports to display the information that matters most, such as top-performing products, employees who ring up the most sales or the customers who spend the most.
-You can display transactions by day, hour, week or month and pinpoint the products and brands with the best profit margins.
-You can also export these reports into your accounting software for a clearer picture of your business’s financial health.
+When we tested Epos Now, we liked that the dashboard provides a real-time sales overview and lets you generate essential POS reports on demand.
+You can customize them to highlight the information that matters most, such as top-selling products, employees with the highest sales, or customers who spend the most.

 Customer Management and Loyalty Programs

-Epos Now loyalty program
+Epos Now customer management

 Inventory Management